 |Physical state||Gaseous form|

 |Solubility||More soluble in non-polar molecules like O2, CO2, CFCS etc. and less soluble in polar molecule like water|

-O3 is continuously generated and dissociated in the stratosphere, the phenomena known as “Chapman cycle”.
+An O3 is continuously generated and dissociated in the stratosphere, and the phenomena is known as “Chapman cycle”.

 Formation of ozone: It involves the following steps: